rack/rack-attack/README.md

 ```ruby
     request.env['rack.attack.throttle_data'][name] # => { :count => n, :period => p, :limit => l }
 ```

-Note that Rack::Attack uses 503 Service Unavailable by default instead of 429 Too Many Requests for throttling because it may make attacker think that they have successfully DOSed the site.

 ## Logging & Instrumentation